-Lastly, installation costs for this siding type are significantly more expensive than for vinyl or aluminum, and its not really possible to DIY the install.
+Lastly, installation costs for this siding type are significantly more expensive than for vinyl or aluminum, and it’s not really possible to DIY the install.

-Another relatively new type of siding is engineered wood.
-Although its only been around for about 20 years, this modern material is quickly catching up with fiber cement in terms of popularity among homeowners and builders.
+Another relatively new type of siding is engineered wood, also known by the name of composite wood siding.
+Although it has only been around for about 20 years, this modern siding material is quickly catching up with fiber cement in terms of popularity among homeowners and builders.

 Overall, engineered wood offers similar durability, longevity, and maintenance features as fiber cement, but a more authentic wood look.
-Also, it is a more environmentally friendly product, than vinyl or fiber cement since it is made partially from recycled wood materials.
+Also, it is a more environmentally friendly product than vinyl or fiber cement since it is made partially from recycled wood materials.